krawaller/old-blog-backup/_source/files/posts/2018-12-13_redux_pattern.md

 type: post
 title: "How to reduce boilerplate in Redux"
 date: 2018-12-13
-tags: [redux, typescript]
+tags: [redux, typescript, cyclejs]
 author: David
 excerpt: Exploring a pattern that lets us group related logic and reduce boilerplate in Redux apps
 ---

 ### Premise

-Redux is frequently bemoaned for forcing you to write a fair bit of boilerplate.
+[Redux](https://redux.js.org/) is frequently bemoaned for forcing you to write a fair bit of boilerplate.
 Sometimes that critisism is not fair as the code in question is actually necessary, but definitely Redux app can often feel very verbose.

-In this post we'll explore a patten to make Redux apps feel more lean, with the added bonus that related logic will be less scattered!
+In October I attended [CycleConf](http://cycleconf.com/), the yearly conference for the [CycleJS](https://cycle.js.org/) framework.
+There I got to play with [Cycle State](https://cycle.js.org/api/state.html), a new API where each component gets the current state as an input stream, and returns a stream of reducers to calculate the next state.

+CycleJS is of course very (very) different from a Redux-driven app, but I realised that the same pattern can be applied to Redux nonetheless!
+And doing so means less boilerplate and better grouping of related logic.

-Our exploration be a walkthrough a TypeScript-driven example, where we'll first write "traditional" Redux code, and then refactor it to the pattern in question.
+In this post we'll explore a TypeScript-driven example, where we'll first write "traditional" Redux code, and then refactor it to the pattern in question.

 For brevity's sake I'll be cutting some corners, so neither logic nor modelling will be optimal with regards to perfomance and convenience.